No-cost help with your loved one's care

 - Difficulty in getting the care they need because of cost, transportation, cultural, or other social issues

-How Care Coordination works
+How Care Management works

-We encourage caregiver involvement in the Care Coordination process (as long as your loved one has given permission), so you are welcome to take part in some or all of the steps described below.
+We encourage caregiver involvement in the Care Management process (as long as your loved one has given permission), so you are welcome to take part in some or all of the steps described below.

 - Receiving coaching, support, and health information.
 We explain health issues, the doctor’s plan of care, and how to make the most of doctor’s visits.
 In addition, we help your loved one understand their benefits, including suggestions on how they might be able to save money.